1915's Point Grey operations building. Bowerman photo

 1906 Cecil Doutre, Dominion Superintendent of Wireless Stations for the Department of Marine and Fisheries, and Eddie Hughes, Project Engineer, sail on the Marine & Fisheries Vessel 'Quadra'.
 They make site selections for the new chain of wireless stations along the British Columbia west coast.
 Point Grey cliff top was one of the selected sites.

-Grey station at Vancouver has been given to the Royal City Mills, of New Westminster at $2,300
+Vancouver has been given to the Royal City Mills, of

 By November test messages are being exchanged with Victoria.
 November 24 Colonist paper reports the five original stations will be open for business on December 15, 2007.
 Main equipment was driven by a Fairbanks-Morse 3 Horse Power gasoline engine driving a 1kW alternating current generator.
 The transmitter is a Shoemaker type, with the open core transformer, tubular glass condensers, fixed spark gap with a helix inductance coil.
 A crystal detector radio receiver rounded out the installation.
 A 175 foot Douglas fir tree was used for support of an umbrella type antenna.
 Leonard James as operator.